-Interest received and paid is treated in the cash flow statement as a cash flow from operating activities, as this reflects the nature of the Group's business.
+Interest received and paid is treated in the statement of cash flows as a cash flow from operating activities as this reflects the nature of the Group's business.

 Retirement benefit costs

 The Group operates a defined benefit pension scheme and defined contribution pension schemes.